Deep Blue Sea (hat): Materials

 Deep Blue Sea is made of Australian wool felt on a wire armature and features 26 carved natural precious opals set amidst feathers.
 The felt was hand blocked into cups representing coral polyps.

 Each of the opals was hand-carved by either Daniela Labiate or Christine Roussel, multi-award-winning master opal carvers regarded as world leaders in their craft.
 Opal types represented include black opal, dark opal, and crystal opal.
 The opals are mounted in custom-made settings engineered and manufactured by Gerd Gerald Schulz using metals including sterling silver and 18-carat yellow gold.

 Couture context

-Deep Blue Sea's primary innovation is in incorporating more than 1400 carats of high-value precious Australian opal, in a full spectrum of colors and hand-carved into sculptural shapes, into couture millinery and fashion.
+Deep Blue Sea incorporates more than 1400 carats of precious Australian opal, hand-carved into sculptural shapes and incorporating a full spectrum of colours, into couture millinery and fashion.

 Deep Blue Sea drew media attention for its extravagance and its high value both as a hat and as wearable precious opal.
 In so doing, it joined the ranks of the world's most expensive hats, alongside works such as Louis Mariette's platinum-and-diamond ‘Chapeau amour’, David Shilling's diamond, pearl, and ruby encrusted hat formerly recognized by the Guinness Book of World Records as the most expensive hat ever, and Brent Black's ‘The Hat’, woven by Simon Espial.